isomerpages/moe-canossacatholic/_departments/Mother Tongue.md

 <p style="margin-left: 40px">
 <font size="4" color="#eeac0d"><b><u>MTL Fortnight Activities</u></b></font>
 <br>The Malay Language Department has organized Mother Tongue Language Fortnight Activities annually.
-All levels were different opportunities to experience the Malay language and culture.
-Our lower primary students get to learn Malay folklore songs while our upper primary students learn about Malay crafts such as basket weaving and wedding traditions.
-Through the various activities, students are able to appreciate the beauty of the culture itself.</p>
+Students deepened their appreciation of Malay culture beyond the textbook while expanding their vocabulary.
+Each level participated in hands-on activities that brought cultural traditions to life.
+Primary 1 and 2 students enjoyed a 2D Kampung Colouring with Frame workshop, while Primary 3 students learned the art of basket weaving.
+Primary 4 students crafted their own Tanjak, a traditional Malay headdress.
+Primary 5 students explored clay-making, and Primary 6 students refined their artistic skills through Seni Khat (calligraphy).
+These engaging experiences helped students develop a deeper appreciation for Malay culture in an enjoyable and meaningful way.</p>

 <center>